Shree04-let-crack-it/DSML/README.md

 3. Follow the cells sequentially to load data, preprocess, explore, train models, and evaluate.
 4. Use the interactive `ipywidgets` interface at the end of the notebook to input values and get a yield prediction.

-## Code Explanation (Important Functions/Sections)

-*(This section will be generated below)*

-## Results

-*(Describe the performance of your models based on the MAE and RMSE scores you printed.
-Mention which model performed best and why you think that might be the case.)*

-## Future Work

-*(Suggest potential improvements, such as trying more advanced models, incorporating more data sources (e.g., detailed soil data, satellite imagery), performing more in-depth feature engineering, hyperparameter tuning, etc.)*

-## Contributing

-Feel free to fork the repository and contribute.

-## License

-*(Choose an open-source license like MIT or Apache 2.0 and mention it here.
-You should also include a LICENSE file in your repository.)*

-## Contact

-*(Add your contact information, like your GitHub profile or email, if you'd like people to reach out.)*